BenjaminShinar/Books-Resources/c++ Weekly/Episodes_401-500.md

 }
 ```

 However, coroutines can't be used in constexpr.
-They exist (by defintion) on the heap, and we cannot choose how it's done, there is no custom memory allocation (<cpp>std::pmr</cpp>).
+They exist (by definition) on the heap, and we cannot choose how it's done, there is no custom memory allocation (<cpp>std::pmr</cpp>).

 other features include: